Silent-Watcher/spotenv/readme.md

 ### Dynamic keys

-If the tool reports dynamic keys (`process.env[someVar]`) it cannot statically resolve them — inspect those files manually and add keys to `.env.example` where appropriate.
+If the tool reports dynamic keys (`process.env[someVar]`) it cannot statically resolve them — inspect those files manually and add keys to `.env.sample-filename` where appropriate.

 ---